This post may contain affiliate links. You can view our affiliate disclosure here.

 Practically all modern golf GPS watches use rechargeable lithium-ion batteries.

 When it comes to battery life, it’s critical that a single charge can last for at least one full round of golf (18 holes).
-Being able to get out a couple more holes beyond that before needing to recharge it is a nice bonus.
+Being able to get out a few more holes beyond that before needing to recharge it is a nice bonus.

 5. Display